bustle/mobiledoc-kit/README.md

 ### Configuring text expansions

 Text expansions can also be registered with the editor.
-These are methods that are run when a text string is entered and then a trigger character is entered.
+These are functions that are run when a text string is entered and then a trigger character is entered.
-For example, the text `"*"` followed by a space character triggers a method that turns the current section into a list item.
+For example, the text `"*"` followed by a space character triggers a function that turns the current section into a list item.
 To register a text expansion call `editor.registerExpansion` with an object that has `text`, `trigger` and `run` properties, e.g.: